-- Are there data reporting deliverables built into all contractual agreements with outside vendors or consultants providing services on behalf of the Flex Program so these data can be used for program evaluation and management? - 2.
-Are vendors reporting data in a way that can be easily analyzed and used for program planning, development, management, evaluation, and reporting purposes (e.g., in a spreadsheet or database vs. a Word file or PDF)?

-- 3. Is vendor reporting timely (monthly, quarterly, with each invoice) so decisions and program changes can be made as needed? - 4.
+- 1. Are there data reporting deliverables built into all contractual agreements with outside vendors or consultants providing services on behalf of the Flex Program so these data can be used for program evaluation and management? - 2.
+Are vendors reporting data in a way that can be easily analyzed and used for program planning, development, management, evaluation, and reporting purposes (e.g., in a spreadsheet or database vs. a Word file or PDF)? - 3.
+Is vendor reporting timely (monthly, quarterly, with each invoice) so decisions and program changes can be made as needed? - 4.
 Are evaluation plans in alignment with Flex Program needs?

 If your Flex Program hasn't already created a logic model for your program, this is another tool that can support both program planning and evaluation development.
 Logic models are a well-established tool.
-FORHP has created a Flex Program Logic Model and some Flex Programs are using them (example).
-Basically, logic models are a graphic hypothesis that describes the cause and effects towards an intended outcome.
+FORHP has created a Flex Program Logic Model.
+Basically, logic models are a road map showing how a planned program connects with the desired outcomes and results.
+Logic models are a graphic hypothesis that describes the cause and effects towards an intended outcome.
 It is a way of creating if-then statements in graphic form.
 They are used to communicate projects, programs, operations, activities, and goals and can be used for planning and developing program evaluations.
 The logic models should look somewhat familiar because it's based on the performance management model described above.
 The basic structure of a logic model is as follows: